01 of 08

 02 of 08

-To begin, set up the rotisserie kit on the grill.
-This is typically an easy operation that requires 10 minutes and a screwdriver.
-Of course, different grills and rotisserie kits have different arrangements, so read the instructions.
+Set up the rotisserie kit on the grill.
+This typically requires about 10 minutes and a screwdriver.
+Different grills and rotisserie kits have different arrangements, so read the instructions.

 03 of 08

 Preparing the Rotisserie Rod

 Since the turkey is large, it's important to get the rotisserie rod placement right.
 This process is very difficult hovering over the grill, so it helps to mark the center of the rod over the grill before putting the bird in place.
 To mark this place, you can use a lemon, an apple, or an onion.
 Lemon adds a nice flavor.
 As the rod heats, the lemon cooks and releases flavor and moisture into the middle of the turkey.

 The lemon (or another food item) should be centered in the grill, just above the aluminum drip pan.
 This is where the widest part of the turkey should be.Continue to 4 of 8 below.